- About us

 Fundraising is vitally important to organisations like ours.
-Without individual and corporate help IAC would not be able to provide the quality services for which there is so much demand.
+Without individual and corporate help IAC could not provide the expertise and services, that there is such a pressing international demand for.

-Individual giving is warmly welcomed and this is often a one off gift, perhaps to honour the services of IAC, or to celebrate a child’s adoption, birthday or christening.
-Legacies are an additional and much valued source of support from friends of IAC and their family members.
+Individual giving is warmly welcomed.
+This can be a one-off gift, perhaps to honour the services of IAC, or to celebrate a child’s adoption, birthday or christening.